aesom-e/Calculator/readme.md

 = 164.316767
 ```

-Finally, with functions, you can ask the evaluator to describe them
+Finally, with custom functions, you can ask the evaluator to describe them

 ```text
 $ quadNeg(a, b, c) = ((-b) - sqrt(b^2 - 4ac)) / 2a